-Backlog decreased 3% to \$1,149 million at December 31, 2010 from \$1,182 million at December 31, 2009.
-New orders increased by \$8 million (\$988 million versus \$980 million), or 1%, during 2010.
-This increase was mainly due to growth in orders within our international oil and gas market, partially offset by the timing of new orders on long-term naval defense contracts.
-Acquisitions contributed an incremental \$3 million to new orders from the comparable period in 2009.
+Backlog decreased \$33 million or 3% as compared to the prior year period.
+New orders increased by \$8 million in 2010, as compared to the prior year period, mainly due to growth in orders within our international oil and gas market, partially offset by the timing of new orders on long-term naval defense contracts.
+Acquisitions contributed \$3 million of incremental new orders to the current period.